networkservicemesh/networkservicemesh/docs/complete-startup-guide.md

 ## Quick Start

 If you may prefer the fast path straight to running.
 Assuming you already have a kubernetes cluster, probably minikube installed  and all packages such as golang, docker and kubernetes installed.
-Once you have installed network service mesh source code, go to straght to [Quick Start](#'quick')
+Once you have installed network service mesh source code, you may go to straght to [Quick Start: Run Network Service Mesh](/docs/QUICK-START.md)

 ## Set up Nested Virtualization <a name="Nested"></a>